TOAST-DOCS/Gamebase/en/unity-purchase.md

     public string localizedDescription;

     /// <summary>
-    /// Shows whether the product is 'used or not' in the Gamebase.
+    /// Shows whether the product is 'used or not' in the Gamebase console.
     /// </summary>
     public bool isActive;
 }